OAI-SearchBot and Robots.txt: Visibility Baseline

 Critical: OAI-SearchBot is blocked.

-Your products are structurally invisible to ChatGPT recommendations, including paid placements.
+OAI-SearchBot blocked means your products are structurally invisible to ChatGPT recommendations, paid ones included.
 Remove the Disallow under User-agent: OAI-SearchBot before spending on the channel.

 Chapter 2OAI-SearchBot Is Not GPTBot